flame-engine/flame/STYLEGUIDE.md

 final thisThing = 13;

 // Do instead:
-// TODO(wofstein): This thing should be that thing const thisThing = 13;
+// TODO(wolfenrain): This thing should be that thing const thisThing = 13;
 ```